gillian-guide/GTAIV.EFLC.FusionFix-GFWLMin/readme.md

 ## Installing the GFWL patch

 Install the [official release](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix/releases/latest) first, then apply [this patch](https://github.com/gillian-guide/GTAIV.EFLC.FusionFix-GFWL/releases/latest) on top of it.

+Alternatively, you can manually build the whole mod using this fork.
+Launch `premake5.bat`, build the Visual Studio project in `build` however you like, then use the `release.bat` and manually separate the mod files from the `data` folder.

 # GTAIV.EFLC.FusionFix